 - the trainee is doing a certificate 4 qualification.

 If you are not sure whether the calculators apply to you, please Contact us.

 Note: An employee who is undertaking a qualification that is not recognised as an apprenticeship or traineeship, or who hasn’t been properly signed up as an apprentice or trainee will be entitled to the relevant adult or junior rate for the type of work they are performing.

 Best Practice Tip

-Encourage your trainee to keep a simple work diary to help them keep track of their shifts and pay.
+Encourage your apprentice or trainee to keep a simple work diary to help them keep track of their shifts and pay.
 For each shift, they should record:

 - the day and date